johnrengelman/presentations/slides/index.md

 * Pieces of the execution
   * Model - logical resources you've defined in Terraform
   * Current State - the state of physical resources from the last Terraform run
-  * Existing State - the state of physical resources as the exist in the remote provider now
+  * Existing State - the state of physical resources as they exist in the remote provider now

 ---